 - 2021 Asian, Asian American, and Pacific Islander Artists Support Grant

-Building Bridges, Breaking Barriers, an art exhibit featuring work by Chen Lok Lee, supported by this grant, opened in the Crane Community Center in Philadelphia in September 2021, and is on view through December 2021.
+An art exhibit supported by this grant and featuring work by Chen Lok Lee, Building Bridges, Breaking Barriers, opened at the Crane Community Center in Philadelphia in September 2021, and is on view through December 2021.